 David Pollard became an elder of Ventura in 2016.
 David oversees various discipleship ministries within the church family, and he also oversees the communication of the church.

 Timothy became the pastor of Ventura Baptist Church in 2011.
 Timothy is particularly passionate about being Jesus-centered and gospel-focused in his preaching.
 He believes that preaching “Jesus Christ and Him crucified” will result in believers being nourished in the Word, motivated by grace, unified as a body, and filled with sacrificial love toward one another.
-Prayerfully, through Jesus-centered preaching, people will also see the supreme value of God and trust in Jesus for forgiveness of sins and an all-satisfying relationship with the Lord.
+Prayerfully, through Jesus-centered preaching, people will also see the supreme value of God and trust in Jesus for the forgiveness of sins and an all-satisfying relationship with the Lord.

 Pastor of Discipleship and Communications